feraxrd/Discord-Vanity-URL-Guard/README.md

 python main.py
 Enter the required details (Discord token, server ID, and URL) when prompted.
 Security Note
-This tool requires your Discord bot token for operation.
+This tool requires your Discord token for operation.
 Ensure that you never share your token publicly and understand the security implications of using this tool.

 License
 MIT License